 TikTok has ushered in a new era of bite-sized beauty tutorials.
-From this crease-free foundation hack to the "fox eye" concealer trick (I won't even touch the black hole that is the @skincarebyhyram account), users have access to vetted tutorials compacted to just 60 seconds or less.
+From this crease-free foundation hack to the "fox eye" concealer trick (I won't even touch the black hole that is the @skincarebyhyram account), users have access to vetted tutorials compacted to just three minutes or less.
 In these nanoscopic bits of content, TikTok also succeeds where Instagram seems to swing and miss—influencers on the platform don't confine themselves to a specific aesthetic.
 Where prominent Instagram feeds tend to feature strict color schemes and staged flatlays, TikTok beauty content leans more raw, unfiltered, and naturally dichotomous (just like real people are).

 One of the best examples of this is the #softgirlchallenge.
 In these videos, you'll see people transform their makeup from grungy and edgy to fresh and dewy, layering on baby pink blush and faux freckles.
 (That's the "Soft Girl" look.)
 At first glance, the #softgirlchallenge is just some nice couch candy for beauty lovers.
 But when you dig a little deeper, it's actually a reminder that a certain aesthetic shouldn't lead to assumptions about someone's personality, and that you can play with your look whenever and however you want.
 Your beauty look is just that—a look.